the-k4nae/the-k4nae/README.md

 ---

-## `ABOUT`
+## ABOUT

 I'm **K4NAE**, a developer focused on **Frontend, Discord systems, AI and automation**.

-I started with Frontend development and I'm now expanding into **Backend, APIs, databases and application architecture**.
+I started with Frontend development and I'm currently expanding into **Backend, APIs, databases and application architecture**.

-I learn by building, experimenting and breaking things until I understand how they work.
+Most of what I learn comes from building.
+I experiment, break things, figure out why they broke, and then make them better.

 ---

-## `STACK`
+## STACK

 <div align="center">